-Sammy Katta is within binocular-assisted sight of a Ph.D in Neuroscience, researching the proteins that act as first responders in the sense of touch.
+Sammy Katta has defended and is about to receive her Ph.D in Neuroscience, researching the proteins that act as first responders in the sense of touch.
 Her research is supported by an NIH National Research Service Award fellowship.
 She graduated from UC Berkeley in 2011 with a B.A. in Molecular and Cell Biology, a minor in Global Poverty and Practice, and a desire to work on issues with societal implications.

-Lately, she has been working with Science Action Committee to engage scientists and engineers in political action by running phone banks and Letter-to-the-Editor workshops, organizing people for the March for Science, and creating the #FundSillyScience photo series.
+She has worked both on her own and with Science Action Committee to engage scientists and engineers in political action by running phone banks and Letter-to-the-Editor workshops, organizing people for the March for Science, organizing a voter registration drive, and creating the #FundSillyScience photo series.

-After graduating, she will combine her Berkeley-forged desire to change the world with her training as a scientist and communicator (but hopefully not as a martial artist) to explore a career in science and technology policy.
+After graduating, she will combine her Berkeley-forged desire to change the world with her training as a scientist and communicator to explore a career in science and technology policy.